10-5-pursuit/lab-github/questions.md

 2. **What is a 'pull request' in the context of GitHub, and how is it commonly used?**

    \`\`\`
+   Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
+Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.
    \`\`\`

 3. **Can you explain the difference between 'git' and 'GitHub'?**

    \`\`\`
+   Git is a version control system that allows developers to track changes in their code.
+GitHub is a web-based hosting service for git repositories.
+In simple terms, you can use git without Github, but you cannot use GitHub without Git.
    \`\`\`

 4. **What is the significance of the 'README.md' file in a GitHub repository?**

    \`\`\`
+   README.md files are intended to provide orientation for engineers browsing your code, especially first-time users.
+The README.md is likely the first file a reader encounters when they browse a directory that contains your code.
+In this way, it acts as a landing page for the directory.
    \`\`\`

 5. **How does GitHub's 'forking' feature work, and what is its primary purpose?**